GiovanniGiorgi/vue-code-card/README.md

 | cards             | list    | **Optional** | List of cards                               |                     |

 ## Usage
 Define your card in yaml, adding inner template and style.\
 Use double brackets {{ }} to resolve variable or JS expression;\
-an _'hass'_ object is exposed in the scope, which allows access to all the data of your HA instance.

 ````YAML
 type: custom:vue-code-card